Kerwood/linuxblog-xyz/src/posts/discord-ilo-bot/README.md

 title: Power cycling a HP server from Discord
 date: 2021-08-28 15:22:45
 author: Patrick Kerwood
-excerpt: My son has a HP Proliant G8 at a remote location, that he uses for his Minecraft servers, it's a bit of a beast and consumes quite some power.
-I wanted to turn it off everynight but needed to figure out an easy way for him to turn it on again.
+excerpt: My son has a HP Proliant G8 at a remote location that he uses for his Minecraft servers, it's a bit of a beast and consumes quite some power.
+I wanted to turn it off each night but needed to figure out an easy way for him to turn it on again.
 For that I used Discord and HP's Integrated Lights Out.
 type: post
 blog: true
 tags: [discord]
 meta:
   - name: description
     content: How to power cycle a HP server from Discord.
 ---

 {{ $frontmatter.excerpt }}